oconnor663/bao/README.md

 > cmp f <(bao decode $hash f --outboard f.obao)
 ```

-## Installing and building from source
+## Installation and Building From Source

 The `bao` command line utility is published on
 [crates.io](https://crates.io) as the